 The first thing I heard was the roar of the engine.

 It was Phil Ivey’s silver Mercedes SLR McLaren and the beast was barreling straight towards me.

 If I ever get flattened by a motor vehicle, I hope to hell it’s a $285,000 luxury car.
 What a way to go out with a bang.
-Far more chivalrous getting mowed down by Ivey who’s late for his a golf match than being mashed by some late night boozer wheeling a Dodge Neon.
+Far more chivalrous getting mowed down by Ivey who’s late for his golf match than being mashed by some late-night boozer wheeling a Dodge Neon.